kodek-sleuth/fyle-sdk-node/README.md

 3. Install [POSTMAN](www.postman.com) to consume all endpoints

-4. npm start in commandline to start the application
+4. Enter npm start in commandline to start the application

 5. Application by default runs on localhost port 4000